berilerdogdu/SPIT/README.md

 ### How to use SPIT?

-An extensive step-by-step guide that demonstrates the application of SPIT using a mock dataset is provided at https://colab.research.google.com/drive/1u3NpleqcAfNz_0EAgO2UHItozd9PsF1w?usp=sharing.
+An extensive step-by-step guide that demonstrates the application of SPIT using a mock dataset is provided at FILLIN.

 Users can also directly upload their datasets into this Colab environment and easily run SPIT online.